Integrating social stability into health and protection services in Lebanon: Action research summary

 This alone does not necessarily transform all community centres from ‘healthcare and protection services providers’ to ‘active agents of change’ on a wide scale in the community and the region.
 Consequently, this model needs to be contextualised.

-Update, July 2020: To find out about the continued resilience of the Conflict-Sensitivity and Social Stability Model referenced in this report for healthcare, protection and social services in the face of COVID-19 and the economic crisis in Lebanon, read our cover note.
+Update, July 2020: A new cover note looks at the continued resilience of the Conflict-Sensitivity and Social Stability Model referenced in this report for healthcare, protection and social services in the face of COVID-19 and the economic crisis in Lebanon.